rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

 To start running Docker containers, we will need a Docker host.
 Microsoft wrote a PowerShell script that can configure the VM host for you if you are running Windows 10 or Windows Server 2016 TP2+.
 You can grab the detailed instructions here

-My main objective is to take an existing sitecore 8.0 installation on my laptop and move it into a container image.
-I used the sitecore web application installer to do a quick local installation.
-I am using SQL Azure for my sql server, but as long as you can hit your sql server from your container, however you choose to host the DB's will work just fine.
+My main objective is to take an existing Sitecore 8.0 installation on my laptop and move it into a container image.
+I used the Sitecore web application installer to do a quick local installation.
+I am using SQL Azure for my sql server, but as long as you can hit your sql server from your container, however you choose to host the databases will work just fine.

 Once you setup your Docker host, using the Microsoft PowerShell script, you need to create an IIS image. we need to create our IIS image.
 Use the following command to see a list of available images on your Docker host:
 ```sh